pymc-devs/pymc/sphinxdocs/theory.rst

 Rejection Sampling
 ------------------

 Though Monte Carlo integration allows us to estimate integrals that are unassailable by analysis and standard numerical methods, it relies on the  ability to draw samples from the posterior distribution.
 For known parametric forms, this is not a problem; probability integral transforms or bivariate techniques (e.g Box-Muller method) may be used to obtain samples from uniform pseudo-random variates generated from a computer.
 Often, however, we cannot readily generate random values from non-standard posteriors.
 In such instances, we can use rejection sampling to generate samples.

 Posit a function, :math:`f(x)` which can be evaluated for any value on the support of :math:`x:S_x = [A,B]`, but may not be integrable or easily sampled from.
 If we can calculate the maximum  value of :math:`f(x)`, we can then define a rectangle that is guaranteed to contain all possible values :math:`(x,f(x))`.
-It is then trivial to generate points over the box and enumerate the values that fall under the curve (Figure :ref:`rejection <fig:bound>`).
+It is then trivial to generate points over the box and enumerate the values that fall under the curve (Figure :ref:`bound`).

-.. _fig:bound:
+.. _bound:

 .. figure:: figs/reject.png
    :alt: Rejection figure.